 Q: How would you describe your style?

-A: If the song doesn't make me groove, it's not done right.
+A: If the song doesn't take me to a different place, it's not produced right.

 Q: What type of music do you usually work on?